TokiLoshi/island-hopper/README.md

 #### Monday 28 April

-- [ ] Fireworks shader for the end
+- [ ] Fireworks shader for the end- colours with all the country flags
 - [ ] Performances
 - [ ] Work on mobile